This page provides examples of recent Creative Heritage projects commissioned by clients from the:

 Buxton Crescent Heritage Skills programme

-We are delighted to be delivering a number of heritage skills taster days at this very significant building conservation and regeneration project, to enable local people to gain an insight into the specialist skills being deployed.
-Developed in conjunction with the main contractor, Vinci, the skills sessions for local building tradesmen, construction college students and Buxton homeowners, involve tours of the construction site to meet the specialist subcontractors engaged on the project.
-They offer a chance to handle traditional building materials and ask questions about the techniques being used to conserve this important grade 1 listed building.
-The £52m project is being funded by the Heritage Lottery Fund, Historic England, D2N2, High Peak Borough Council, Derbyshire County Council and the private sector developer, Buxton Crescent and Thermal Spa Ltd. A short video of the first skills day for local building tradesmen has been created by local media expert, Andy Parker, and provides an evaluation of this thoroughly enjoyable day.
+We were delighted to deliver a number of heritage skills taster days at this very significant building conservation and regeneration project, to enable local people to gain an insight into the specialist skills being deployed.
+Developed in conjunction with the main contractor, Vinci, the skills sessions for local building tradesmen, construction college students and Buxton homeowners, involved tours of the construction site to meet the specialist subcontractors engaged on the project.
+They offered a chance to handle traditional building materials and ask questions about the techniques being used to conserve this important grade 1 listed building.
+The £52m project was being funded by the National Lottery Heritage Fund, Historic England, D2N2, High Peak Borough Council, Derbyshire County Council and the private sector developer, Buxton Crescent and Thermal Spa Ltd. A short video of the first skills day for local building tradesmen was created by local media expert, Andy Parker, and provides an evaluation of this thoroughly enjoyable day.

 Mansfield Townscape Heritage

 Following our success in developing proposals for the Carrington Street Area Townscape Heritage project in Nottingham, we were delighted to be appointed to assist Mansfield District Council in the preparation of a round 2 Heritage Lottery Fund application for a Townscape Heritage scheme for Leeming Street and part of the Market Place and Stockwell Gate in Mansfield town centre.
 Largely developed at the turn of the 20th century, Leeming Street has a strong Edwardian architectural quality, with a range of independent shops.
 If the bid is successful, grants will be made available to property owners for the repair and conservation of quirky ‘vintage’ shopfronts from the 1950s, 60s and 70s, as well as for Edwardian originals.
 New traditional-style shopfronts and upper floor windows may be reinstated where historic ones have been lost.
 We are consulting widely with the general public, heritage organisations, educational establishments and community groups on the development of an ‘activity statement’ to capture proposals for a programme of activities and events that will enable local people to engage with the heritage.

 Ashton Town Hall: Visioning Exercise